Fortunly's Guide

 Customer Service and Reputation

 When picking a bank for your business, it’s essential to know that you’re dealing with a reputable company that offers high-quality customer support.
-Whether it’s a proven bank with centuries of experience like Chase or an online-only fintech company such as Novo, you’ll want to hear what people say about their offer.
+Whether it’s a proven bank with centuries of experience or an online-only fintech company, you’ll want to hear what people say about their offer.

 Check out the BBB website and Trustpilot to get an idea about the bank’s reputation.